Tanq16/nojiko/README.md

 - Feed Cards - this is the next set of cards that shows youtube videos with thumbnails for your configured creators

 > [!WARNING]
 > Currently, only Adguard Home and Jellyfin are supported for services.
 Additionally, only Youtube feeds are supported.
-RSS feeds will be added in the future.
+RSS feeds and additional services will be added in the future.

 > [!IMPORTANT]
 > All configuration of the dashboard is done via a `config.yaml` file.
 You can choose your icons, but they need to be part of [lucide](https://lucide.dev/icons/).
+The config file can also be edited directly from the dashboard page.

+> [!TIP]
+> When attempting to test out configurations, it's important to note that things like GitHub status and YouTube feeds can often lead to throttling.
+Therefore, it's best to try out configs with such sections commented out.

 Here's a screenshot of what the app looks like: